wmodes/bearcreek/README.md

 # Bear Creek
 *Version 2.0.1*

-Bear Creek is interactive fiction, a coming-of-age story from a child’s point-of-view.
+Bear Creek is interactive fiction, a coming-of-age story from a unique point-of-view.

 > *Bear Creek, August 1975.*
 >